Minnesota's Little Crow lakes

 Hairy-legged “queen candidates’’ wear taffeta party dresses and then, in the next act, perform tricks that land many of them jobs skiing at Disney World and Wisconsin Dells.

-And the fastest way to raise local ire,’’ says Allen Latham, is to propose a marina on Green Lake, the area’s largest and deepest.
+And the fastest way to raise local ire,’’ said Allen Latham, is to propose a marina on Green Lake, the area’s largest and deepest.

-Latham is preserving his part of the past at the inn he and his family run in the ancestral home, an 1893 Queen Anne that became known as Spicer Castle after 1913, when his Aunt Jessie returned from Europe and had its peaked tower replaced by a crenellated turret.
+From 1988 to 2018, Latham preserved his part of the past at the inn he and his family ran in the ancestral home, an 1893 Queen Anne on the lake.
+It became known as Spicer Castle after 1913, when his Aunt Jessie returned from Europe and had its peaked tower replaced by a crenellated turret.

-Today, the family keeps the atmosphere in the house and on the wooded grounds as close to the original as possible, serving afternoon tea from silver pots, decorating walls with Uncle Mason’s cavalry saber and Aunt Agnes’ paintings, and taking guests for leisurely cruises on the Spicer Castle Belle.
+The family kept the atmosphere in the house and on the wooded grounds as close to the original as possible, serving afternoon tea from silver pots, decorating walls with Uncle Mason’s cavalry saber and Aunt Agnes’ paintings, and taking guests for leisurely cruises on the Spicer Castle Belle.

 Before the turn of the century, Green Lake was a busy vacation area.
 John Spicer shipped out grain on James J. Hill’s railroad, and Hill shipped in tourists.

-Now, it’s mostly residential, except for two county parks and a few resorts, and surrounding lakes also have a mix of homes and small mom-and-pop resorts whose proprietors, says Allen Latham, “are zealous about remaining that way.’’
+Now, it’s mostly residential, except for two county parks, and surrounding lakes also have a mix of homes and a dwindling number of mom-and-pop resorts.

 Sibley State Park includes five of the lakes, including Lake Andrew, whose sand beach is lined by shaded picnic tables.
 From the interpretive center, naturalists lead two to four walks and talks daily, collecting bugs in wetlands, watching for great blue herons and making crafts with kids.